wangfei800/test/readme.md

 5. Run php artisan db:seed, which created a user with username: admin@test.com and password: 12345

-6. Run php artisan serve, default which start a http server with port: 8000
+6. Run php artisan serve, which will start a http server with port: 8000

 7. Open browser, access localhost:8000